stevearc/conform.nvim/README.md

     lua = { "stylua" },
     -- Conform will run multiple formatters sequentially python = { "isort", "black" },
+    -- You can customize some of the format options for the filetype (:help conform.format) rust = { "rustfmt", lsp_format = "fallback" },
-    -- Use a sub-list to run only the first available formatter javascript = { { "prettierd", "prettier" } },
+    -- Conform will run the first available formatter javascript = { "prettierd", "prettier", stop_after_first = true },
   },
 })
 ```